remiserra/meanStackChat/README.md

 # Message API

-Chat App using Angular, NodeJS, ExpressJS and MongoDB RESTful API.
+Chat App using Angular, NodeJS, ExpressJS and MongoDB via mongoose.

 The chat messages are analyzed by Watson Tone Analyzer to extract sentiment.